vmware-tanzu/velero/site/docs/master/README.md

 Velero (formerly Heptio Ark) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
 Velero lets you:

 * Take backups of your cluster and restore in case of loss.
-* Copy cluster resources to other clusters.
+* Migrate cluster resources to other clusters.
-* Replicate your production environment for development and testing environments.
+* Replicate your production cluster to development and testing clusters.

 Velero consists of: